ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 So under the quantum setting, we can't even send protocol messages without running into these issues.
 A priori it almost seems like there's some fundamental issues with achieving IA under the quantum setting.
+It turned out that we were able to overcome this issue and some other challenges that I'll also mention.

 # Main theorem

-It turned out that we were able to overcome this issue and some other challenges that I'll also mention.
-We were able to build a MPQC protcol with IA.

-Here's the informal theorem statement.
+Here's our informal theorem statement.

 (Read off the slide)